lmhagar/BioDesignSegments/README.md

-# PowerNoPivots
+# BioDesignSegments
-Supplementary code for Power Analysis without Pivotal Quantities manuscript
+Supplementary code for Bioequivalence Design with Sampling Distribution Segments manuscript

 The code files for this manuscript are divided into 3 groups.